 One day, a man goes for a walk and returns a few hours later to find his cabin missing.
 His little home has disappeared, as if a magical spell has wiped it off the face of the earth.
 In shock, he stares at the place where his house used to be.
 Once the reality sets in that he has lost everything, he cries.
-Soon, though, he comes to his senses and sets out through the woods in search of a new life.
+Later, he comes to his senses and sets out through the woods in search of a new life.

 He sets out walking again, and by midday the forest thins.
 After stopping briefly under an oak tree to rest, he comes to a winding stream and decides to follow it.
 The water is clear and pure, and being near it fills him with gladness.

 The stream empties into a crystalline river with rolling green meadows, billowy willow trees, and majestic cottonwoods decorating its banks.
 He camps at a picturesque spot on a sward with a view of the water, and the food and milk appear each day just as before.
 After a number of months, he has scores of bowls, and he decides to start a business.
-He builds a cabin and adds a shed on one side in which he intends to display his bowls.
+He builds a cabin and adds a shed on one side in which he intends to display his wares.

 Several days pass, and the man decides to build his own raft and float downriver to sell his bowls.
 He gathers some small logs, lashes them together with ropes that he weaves from vines, loads his belongings onto the craft, and looks back at his little cabin.

 Intuitively, he knows that if he leaves, no more food and bowls of milk will await him in the mornings, and he becomes afraid.
-He unloads his things, cuts the raft loose, and watches it float slowly out of sight.
+He unloads his things, cuts the raft loose, and watches it drift out of sight.
 Staying put seems better than risking the loss of his sustenance.

-Increasingly, he marvels not only at the beauty of the wooden vessels, but also at the quality of the food he receives.
+Increasingly, he marvels not only at the beauty of the wooden vessels but also at the quality of the fare he receives.
 Although the repast is essentially the same every day, he never tires of it, and he is thankful for its presence in his life.
 The breads and cheeses are always fresh, tasty, and pleasant to the senses.
 The designs of the bowls do not repeat during the man’s long lifetime.

 The man has everything necessary to sustain physical well-being, but his loneliness continues, and he views it as a striking imperfection in his existence.
-Even though the bowls in their marvelous variations fulfill him in many ways, he is saddened at being unable to share them with someone.
+Even though the bowls in their marvelous variations fulfill him in many ways, he is saddened at being unable to share them with another person.
 The only thing he lacks is a companion, and he thinks constantly about the mysterious appearances of the food and milk.

+On one hand, he would like to believe that a beneficent god provides for him.
+On the other, he prefers to imagine a beautiful woman carving the bowls and preparing the food.
+He dreams of a generous female who in the wee hours of each morning creeps near him and holds her hand close to his face to feel the warmth of his breath.
 He does not understand why she does not awaken him, and he wonders why she feels no need to know him better.
 He thanks her in simple prayers, but at the same time, he resents her leaving him alone.
 He is unable to overcome his ire, and in his sleep, his confused expression reveals that he does not comprehend why his life has been so.

 He dies one evening while sitting in front of his cabin, leaning against the wall and facing the river, cradling his favorite wooden bowl in his arms.
 His head drops to his chest, and the bowl rolls onto the ground beside him.